-When Scott Milliken, cofounder and CTO of MixRank, began coding the MixRank platform, he opted to use PostgreSQL.
+When Scott Milliken, founder and CEO of MixRank, began coding the MixRank platform, he opted to use PostgreSQL.
 Hadoop was not an option because batch processing would not satisfy the near real-time needs of customers.
 And the commercial databases Milliken considered supported analytics only on in-memory datasets, which would have been cost prohibitive.

 With PostgreSQL, MixRank was able to keep only a small amount of data in-memory, while the efficient PostgreSQL storage engine could deliver the required performance with the help of solid state drives (SSDs).
-PostgreSQL also enabled MixRank to rapidly prototype the solutions its customers needed.
+PostgreSQL also enabled the MixRank team to rapidly prototype the solutions that MixRank's customers needed.

 Huge cost savings & reduced complexity

 The Citus database enabled MixRank to scale out using lower-cost machines.
 To optimize disk performance, Milliken switched to more expensive SSDs.
 Still, by avoiding the cost of hardware to support 100 percent in-memory analytics, Milliken believes his hardware budget is 50 to 100 times smaller than it would otherwise be.
 Further, by having one database for transactional data and analytics, Milliken has avoided costs related to maintaining multiple hardware platforms and multiple software licenses.
 He was also able to hire Postgres experts instead of generalists who could manage multiple platforms.
 “Citus enabled us to dramatically increase performance and cut costs,” said Milliken.
 “It has been a competitive and operational game-changer for our business.”